- Intriguing shape

 The base 2.5-liter inline-4 shuttles 203 horsepower to the front wheels through an 8-speed automatic transmission.
 In most situations, the base engine provides more than adequate acceleration, though it can feel rough at lower speeds.
 The optional 3.5-liter V-6 makes the most of its impressive 301 hp sent forward again through an 8-speed automatic transmission.
 Passing power is superb with the V-6, which is only available in XSE and XLE trims.

 Opt for the hybrid in LE, XSE, or XLE trims and Toyota swaps in a 176-hp version of the 2.5-liter inline-4 teamed with an electric motor that combines for 208 hp.
-Acceleration is on par with the base non-hybrid engine, and the powertrain works well with the electronic continuously variable transmission (CVT).
+Acceleration is on par with the base non-hybrid engine, and the powertrain works well with the electronic continuously variable automatic transmission (CVT).

 Camrys with an L in their badges have a soft ride paired with light, accurate steering.
 They roll into corners when pushed, though they never feel sloppy.
 They’re cruisers, in Camry tradition.
 S and XSE version have a stiffer suspension and a lower ride height, as well as more steering heft.
 They’re not exactly sporty compared to, say, Toyota’s own 86 coupe, but they’re more entertaining than most mid-size sedans.
 Hybrids generally perform like their non-hybrid siblings, with a softer ride due in part to the extra heft of their batteries.